Women Who Always Take On These 5 Chores Are Likely Not In An Equal Relationship

 4. You act as the 'honorary' host when extended family visits

+This is when your husband conveniently slips into the bedroom to watch TV once the extended family is over to visit, while you are left to "entertain" everyone.
 What you can do instead: Explain to your husband that although he may not be interested in engaging in conversation with extended family, it’s his job to be hosting with you and that escaping to another room isn’t supportive.

-5. You have sex out of obligation, not lust
+5. You are intimate out of obligation

+This isn't okay, especially in a long-term relationship.
 What you can do instead: Speak up.
-Tell him what you need as far as sex and help him to understand what will help you feel more sexually satisfied in the marriage.
-Saying nothing to him is only hurting you.
+Tell him what you need as far as intimacy goes and help him to understand what will help you feel more satisfied in the marriage.

 Carin Goldstein has been a Licensed Marriage and Family Therapist for over 10 years.
 She also writes about relationships and marriage and has shared her expertise in various magazines and websites such as Cosmopolitan, Women's Daily, and Redbook.